Solving for seamless B2B payments

 In recent years, a few alternative approaches have been postulated.
-But, due in part to the enormity of creating a new global network from scratch, none have gained much traction – until now.
+But, due in part to the enormity of creating a new global network from scratch, to date none have gained much traction.

-In 2019, Visa launched B2B Connect.
-Structurally, it is an elegant solution, replacing complicated correspondent and intermediate relationships with an alternative, multilateral model, in which funds flow directly from the bank of origin to the beneficiary bank.
-Technologically, it draws on new digital tools such as DLT and tokenization.
-And this means it can bring reduced costs, increased certainty, new levels of security, and an enhanced experience to the world of cross-border transfers.
+With the launch of Visa B2B Connect in 2019, Visa can bring reduced costs, increased certainty, new levels of security, and an enhanced experience to the world of cross-border transfers.
+Structurally, it is an elegant and innovative solution, replacing complicated correspondent and intermediate relationships with an alternative, multilateral model, in which funds flow directly from the bank of origin to the beneficiary bank.
+Technologically, it draws on new digital tools such as DLT and tokenisation.

-The benefits are considerable.
+The strength of the proposition, combined with Visa’s reputation, relationships, reach, regulatory expertise, and risk management credentials are drivers that are fueling the growth of Visa B2B Connect.
+The solution now extends to 109 countries worldwide.
+The benefits are considerable and aligned with the Financial Stability Board G20 roadmap ambition to achieve cheaper, faster, more transparent and more accessible cross-border payments.
 When the sending bank and the recipient bank both participate in the Visa B2B Connect ecosystem, everyone benefits from an enhanced experience.
 Irrevocable payments are delivered in full value, it is clear when the funds will be delivered, and there is certainty over the applicable fees and FX rates.
 Also, the entire process is protected – safety is layered, tokenised data is used to safeguard sensitive business information, rich data and direct messaging enable the efficient resolution of any issues that may arise and, with Visa at the centre of the network, the counterparty risks are effectively mitigated.
-It is unsurprising, therefore, that Visa B2B Connect has been recognised by Global Finance magazine as one of the Best Financial Innovations in 20233.
+Visa B2B Connect was recognised by Global Finance magazine as one of the Best Financial Innovations in 20233.

-Visa can therefore envisage a time – in the not-too-distant future – when B2B Connect provides a ubiquitous global experience, finally diminishing the need for intermediaries, and bringing finality, transparency and predictability in cross-border B2B payments.
+As global growth continues, Visa B2B Connect is setting the foundations for a ubiquitous global experience, bringing finality, transparency and predictability in cross-border B2B payments.